MinnPost/minnpost-wordpress/wp-content/plugins/publish-to-apple-news/readme.txt

 === Publish To Apple News ===
-Contributors: potatomaster, kevinfodness, jomurgel, danbowles, alleyinteractive, beezwaxbuzz, gosukiwi, pilaf, jaygonzales, brianschick
+Contributors: potatomaster, kevinfodness, jomurgel, tylermachado, benpbolton, alleyinteractive, beezwaxbuzz, gosukiwi, pilaf, jaygonzales, brianschick
 Donate link: https://wordpress.org
 Tags: publish, apple, news, iOS
 Requires at least: 4.0
-Tested up to: 5.7.2
+Tested up to: 5.8
 Requires PHP: 5.6
-Stable tag: 2.1.3
+Stable tag: 2.3.1
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl.html

+Enables journalistic outlets already approved by Apple News to send content directly to the app.

+== Description ==

 The 'Publish to Apple News' plugin enables WordPress sites with approved Apple News channels to publish content directly on Apple News.
 Note that Apple News is a distribution platform for professional publications of a journalistic nature, and not all applications will be accepted.

-== Description ==

-The Publish to Apple News plugin enables your WordPress blog content to be published to your Apple News channel.

 **Features include:**